6.630.2 Absence and Leave for Military-Related Reasons

 Background

-1. This IRM encompasses several significant developments that have expanded entitlements to an employee who participates in military-related activities.
+1. This IRM encompasses several significant developments that expanded entitlements to an employee who participates in military-related activities.
 They are:

 1. Family and Medical Leave Act (FMLA) 26-week Military Family Leave (03/2003);